tinoschroeter/DynDNS/docs/README.md

 # DynDNS Setup

-> First approch to update (Route53) DNS with my ISP dynamic IP address.
+> First approach to update (Route53) DNS with my ISP dynamic IP address.

 ...update apex programmatically all other records are CNAMEs